A-Ionascu/dScaff/README.md

 Digital Scaffolding (**dScaff**) aims improve new draft assemblies of organisms that have a better reference assebly in with annotated genes in various databases.
 This strategy is most valuable when performing *de novo* assemblies of local species.
 The inplemented strategy aims to use the draft assembly, sequences of all genes from the reference genome and a table of their annotation in order to enhance scaffolding posibilities.

 **dScaff** recognizez the chromosomes associated to annotated genes in the reference genome and creates separate working directories.
 The script makes a subselection of genes that are more than 15k nt apart in the reference genome and performs BLAST between the sequences of these genes and the draft assembly.
-The BLAST results for each chromosome or for each scaffold within a chromosome in order to produce an indexed table and a map of draft assembly contigs in reference genome order.
+The BLAST results for each chromosome or for each scaffold within a chromosome which are filtered to only select genes longer than 2.5k nt and also select alingments that are at 30% of the gene length.
+The final results are an indexed table and a map of draft assembly contigs in reference genome order.